kubermates-org/kubermates.github.io/content/docs/2025-08-26-broadcom-and-canonical-partner-to-fast-track-and-secure-containerized-workload-d.md

   upgrade, scale, and manage as a multi-cluster deployment delivering a seamless self-service experience.
-Centralized policy management for access control, networking, security, image registries, and runtime configurations across diverse Kubernetes environments simplifies compliance and governance at scale.'
+Centralized policy management for access control, networking, security, image registries, and runtime configurations across diverse Kubernetes environments simplifies compliance and governance at scale.
+Broadcom’s expanded partnership with Canonical, a trusted leader in open-source innovation, will accelerate the deployment of modern containerized and AI workloads with greater efficiency and security.'
 ---
 Open the original post ↗ https://blogs.vmware.com/cloud-foundation/2025/08/26/broadcom-canonical-partnership/